lxsmnsyc/the-fighting-game/docs/cards/poison.md

 - Increase Poison stacks.
 - Chance for enemy Poison application to fail.

-### With Ability
+### With AbilityCard

-- Apply Poison every time Ability is used.
+- Apply Poison every time AbilityCard is used.

 ### With Attack